SDarkMagic/tolg-notes/docs/locations/Temple of Caiphon.md

 tags:
   - dnd
 ---
+# Temple of Caiphon

-Located in the [[astral plain]].
+Located in the [[Astral Plain]].
 Large structure I guess we are in now.